Anayjain1129/usb-hub/README.md

 ## Total Pricing

 The cost of all the parts comes out to be $11.19, but there are gonna be cost of shipping so the Total Cost is $40

+I have not included screws cause I already Have them at my house.

 Cost of just parts comes to be around 11.19$
 All together The total Cost is 40$